nearform/minishift-demo/README.md

 - A simple webserver written in Node.js.
 - A manifest file that defines all of the resources needed to deploy the application in OpenShift.
 - Scripts to install and start Minishift, and to create the project resources.
+- Scripts to install and deploy Demo project to Openshift on AWS.

 The structure is as follows: